opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     Value to set for the attribute in the Committee object.

 description
-    String containing whatever associated text we got along with the status change.
+    String containing whatever associated text we got along with the attribute change.